Don’t Fall Victim to Toxic Clients

-If you prefer to maintain the relationship with a toxic client, you’ll need to grow some thick skin and reinforce your boundaries.
+If you prefer to maintain a relationship with a toxic client, you’ll need to grow some thick skin and reinforce your boundaries.
 And if you don’t have any business boundaries, now is the time to set them!

 For example, do you answer emails or text messages at all hours of the day?
 Stop it!
 Set business hours and tell your clients when they can expect a response.
 I recommend responding within 24 hours but if you don’t work weekends, tell your clients that you’ll respond only on business days.

 What other crazy demands does this client expect of you?
 Create a solution you can work with and inform all your clients about these changes.
 If they are also business owners, they will likely respect and understand your need for boundaries.
 If they don’t, maybe it’s time to cut them loose.